cloud-ark/kubeplus/README.md

 ### Consumer action

 The consumer uses WordpressService Custom Resource (the consumer API) to provision an instance of Wordpress stack.
 The instances can be created using ``kubectl`` or through a web portal.
-The portal is part of KubePlus Operator and runs on the cluster.
-It is accessible through local proxy.
 Here is consumer portal for WordpressService showing the created ```tenant1``` instance.

 <p align="center">
 <img src="./examples/multitenancy/wordpress-mysqlcluster-stack/wp-tenant1-consumerui.png" class="center">
 </p>

-Our [KubePlus SaaS Manager product](https://cloudark.io/kubeplus-saas-manager) offers enterprise-ready control center with embedded Prometheus integration for providers to manage their SaaS across multiple Kubernetes clusters.

 ## Components

-KubePlus consists of an Operator and kubectl plugins.
+KubePlus consists of in-cluster components and components that run outside the cluster.

-### 1. KubePlus Operator
+### 1. In-cluster components

+The in-cluster components of KubePlus are the ``KubePlus Operator`` and the ``Consumer UI``.

 The KubePlus Operator consists of a custom controller, a mutating webhook and the helmer module.
 Here is a brief summary of these components.
 Details about them are available [here](https://cloud-ark.github.io/kubeplus/docs/html/html/kubeplus-components.html).